tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

   - B5 Warlock and Victory: DamoclesX and Durandal.
   - Shadow Battlecrab: Sci-Fi DreamYards, Cpt.
 LC Amaral, Maverick, Executioner_de
   - Sentri Fighter (no hardpoints): Wok and Bravo Int.
+  - Babylon 5 Uniforms by Houliganisle, Crazyhid and MLeo.

 Fulfilling both the SDK and LGPL licenses:
 THIS MOD IS NOT SUPPORTED BY ACTIVISION